leaningtech/labs/sites/cheerpx/src/content/docs/11-guides/File-System-support.md

 const outputBlob = await dataDevice.readFileAsBlob("/filename");
 ```

-> [!note] > [!note] Note
+> [!note] Note
 > The `readFileAsBlob` API returns a standard JavaScript Blob object.
 You can convert it to a string if needed, but you can also convert it to an `ArrayBuffer` or to a URL via `URL.createObjectURL`.

 ## DataDevice

-DataDevice is an in-memory filesystem useful for temporary data storage or passing data from JavaScript to the CheerpX environment.
+`DataDevice` is an in-memory filesystem useful for temporary data storage or passing data from JavaScript to the CheerpX environment.

 ### Usage